owolfdev/supabase-auth/README.md

 5. Import and deploy your project.
 6. Be sure to add environment variables as needed.

-### Notes
+### Supabase Setup

-There are many setting on Supabase that you need to consider.
-Many to mention.
+There are several setting at Supabase that you need to consider.

-You will need to create a `profiles` table.
+You will need to create a `profiles` table with the following (suggested) table schema:

+- id (UUID): Unique identifier for each user
+- name (String): Name of the user
+- email (String): Email address of the user
+- phone (String): Phone number of the user
+- avatar_url (String): URL to the user's avatar image
+- description (String): Description or bio of the user
+- subscription (String): Subscription details of the user
+- website (String): Website URL of the user
+- website_description (String): Description of the user's website
+- location (String): Location of the user
+- active (Boolean): Indicates whether the user is currently active or not

 You should create a database function that creates a new profile based on a new auth.user account.